What we're doing together

-• Greening Birrarung Guide – coming soon!
+Greening Birrarung Guide

-• Mapping the biodiversity of the Birrarung
+Mapping the health and connectivity of Birrarung canopy

-• Collingwood Childrens Farm, May
+• Collingwood Childrens Farm, May 2025

 The group explored biodiversity maps of the Birrarung.
 They identified unloved sites and opportunities for collaborative initiatives to enhance riparian habitat, resulting in an extensive list of “shovel ready” projects to align our collective work for the benefit of Birrarung.